MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 - Selecting a field in the list highlights its location on the page.
 If the field's currently hidden, its location by design is shown in a shaded state.
 - To get more details about a field in the list, point to it or select <kbd>Alt</kbd>+<kbd>Up Arrow</kbd> to display a tooltip.
 - The fields available in the **Add field to page** pane are determined by the developer of the page and its source table or by a profile admin who [customized the page](ui-personalization-manage.md).
 You can't create new ones.
 - Some pages have multiple page fields that map to the same source table.
 The pane shows both/all of those page fields independently.
-Showing/Hiding/moving those fields is also independent without one affecting the other.
+Showing/hiding/moving those fields is also independent without one affecting the other.

 ### Add a field so it's visible on the page

-From **Add field to page** pane, there are two ways to include a field that's currently hidden on the page:
+From the **Add field to page** pane, there are two ways to include a field that's currently hidden on the page:

 - Drag the field to the desired position.
 A thick horizontal or vertical line indicates the target location.
 - Select the field in the list, then go to the shaded field on the page and select the **Show** option.